Now that you’re familiar with the three most popular chart types, it’s time we pushed ourselves and took it one step further.

 HAO = (Open of previous bar + Close of previous bar) / 2HAC = (Open + High + Low + Close) / 4HAH = Highest of High, Open, or CloseHAL = Lowest of Low, Open, or Close.

-I know this is a lot of information to sink in (especially after I suggested you drink 4 beers throughout this blog) but as everything, it gets easier with time.
+I know this is a lot of information to sink in (especially after I suggested you drink 4 beers throughout this blog) but as with everything, it gets easier with time.

 Disclaimer: This article was not sponsored by any beer brand.

 Track your progress, take quizzes and receive your trader certificates.